-- The press box will be restricted to only Tier 3 credentialed media members and select club personnel.
+- The press box will be restricted to credentialed media members and select club personnel.

 PHOTOGRAPHY AND VIDEOGRAPHER GUIDELINES

-- Photographers will be permitted on-site two hours prior to kickoff and must leave Soldier Field no later than one hour after the conclusion of the match.
+- Photographers will be permitted on-site two hours prior to kickoff.

-- Photographers will have a photo workspace located in the press box with tables, power and internet.
+- Photographers will have a designated photo workspace located in the photo work room with tables, power and wireless internet.

 - All photographers will be required to wear a bib provided by Chicago Fire FC.
-Bibs will be checked out in the press box and will be required to be used at every game attended.
-Season long credentialed photographers must launder their own bibs and return them at the end of the season.
+Bibs will be checked out in the photo work room and will be required to be used at every game attended.
+Photographers and videographers must return their bibs immediately following the game.

-- Photographers must stay in a fixed position during run of play and must maintain physical distanced space between themselves and others at all times.
+- Photographers must stay in a fixed position during the run of play and must maintain appropriate physical distance between themselves and others at all times.

 - Exterior hits may take place outside Gate 0.
 TV Crews MUST contact Soldier Field and the Chicago Fire in advance of any hits to coordinate location and parking.

-- There will be no access to the field of play, field level or player tunnel areas.
+- There will be no access to the field of play or player tunnel areas at any point.